maxim2266/pump/README.md

     })
 }
 ```
+Just as a note, the library provides a more succinct way of defining such a simple stage (see below).

 The rest of the library is essentially about constructing and composing stages.
 Multiple stages
 can be composed into one using `Chain*` family of functions, for example: